Fener: Attractions

 Fener's most notable attraction is the walled compound that encloses the Patriarchal Church of St. George, home to the patriarch who is still head of the Ecumenical Patriarchate of Constantinople, one of fifteen to seventeen independent jurisdictions of the Eastern Orthodox Church.
-The current holder of the office is Patriarch Batholomew I. The patriarchate moved here in 1602 but a fire in 1720 destroyed the original basilican church on the site.
+The current holder of the office is Patriarch Bartholomew I. The patriarchate moved here in 1602 but a fire in 1720 destroyed the original basilican church on the site.
 Another fire in 1941 did further damage to the older buildings in the compound; aside from the church itself and the brick-and-stone library at the end of the garden most of what a visitor sees today is fairly new.
 The Middle Gate (Orta Kapı) leading into the compound has been sealed since the then Patriarch was hanged there in 1821 when Greece rebelled against Ottoman suzerainty.
 Crowds, including visitors from Athens, flock here for the celebration of Greek Orthodox Easter.

 The Church of St Mary of the Mongols (Panagia Muhliotissa, Theotokos Panagiotussa), inland and uphill from the Patriarchate, is interesting as the one church in Constantinople that was never turned into a mosque, even after the Conquest of Istanbul in 1453.
 The architect Atik Sinan (not to be confused with the better known Mimar Sinan) is said to have persuaded Sultan Mehmet II to allow it to continue providing services for the Greek population and a copy of the ferman (edict) decreeing this still hangs on the church wall.

 Near the Church of St Mary of the Mongols is the huge red-brick Phanar Greek Orthodox College.
 The historian Dimitri Cantemir was a student here in the 17th century.
 Today it has only a tiny number of pupils.
 A second Greek school in Fener, the Maraşlı Greek Orthodox Primary School, is also an imposing building but no longer has any pupils.

 Battered remnants of the Sea Walls that used to close Constantinople off from the Golden Horn still skirt Fener.
 The Ayakapı gate through the walls is believed to have been designed by Mimar Sinan in 1562.

 The back streets of Fener are full of two and three-storied terraced houses often with cumbas (bay windows) as well as a handful of much grander houses.
 Many have been converted to house cafes, restaurants and tourist accommodation.